 At Sussman & Associates we can advise whether bankruptcy is right for you as an individual or as a company, suggest which chapter to file under, and how to maximize your exemptions under the law.
-Filing for bankruptcy involves numerous legal details, at Sussman & Associates people will find the perfect and most painless experience possible to their financial troubles.
+Filing for bankruptcy involves numerous legal details, and at Sussman & Associates, our Newport Beach Real Estate Attorneys will find the perfect solution and provide the most painless experience possible to your financial troubles.
 Whether you need legal advice or action, we are here to represent you and your unique needs.
 Contact us today to schedule an appointment.

 Chapter 7 bankruptcy is a liquidation proceeding available to consumers and businesses.
 Those assets of a debtor that are not exempt from creditors are collected and liquidated (reduced to money), and the proceeds are distributed to creditors.
 A consumer debtor receives a complete discharge from debt under Chapter 7, except for certain debts that are prohibited from discharge by the Bankruptcy Code.